 Here’s the first graph in a front page Crimson White story on JFK calling to congratulate the Tide on its 1961 national championship (or “powerful national championship”):

 Read it again.
-One more time.
+And again and again.
 According to Alabama’s student newspaper, Bama’s first national championship, in the minds of folks celebrating it in the moment, came four years after—not 32 years before—Auburn’s first national championship.

 That’s a little hard to read, but the money line: “This is the first time in history that the Crimson Tide has been honored with the mythical title of National Champions…”